rileydr/AirQuality-USWest/README.md

 ## Problem
 </br>

-Our reseach seeks to understand the relationship between wildfires and their impact on air quality.
+Our research seeks to understand the relationship between wildfires and their impact on air quality.
 Namely, we are looking to identify whether a strong relationship exists between those factors, analyzing individual variables including NO2, AQI and others.

 <p align=center>
 <img src="./assets/orange_sky_sf.png" width=500 alt="San Francisco covered in smoke from California wildfires" title="San Francisco covered in smoke from California wildfires">